pokey09/mountain-watch-crew/README.md

 Open the Mountain Tracker app and click **Connect server** in the header.
 Provide your Traccar URL (for example `http://localhost:8082`), username, and password.
 The connection details are stored locally in the browser so staff locations load automatically on future visits.

 > ℹ️ You can still inject credentials at build time with the `VITE_TACCAR_BASE_URL`, `VITE_TACCAR_USERNAME`, and `VITE_TACCAR_PASSWORD` environment variables if you prefer.
 When those values are present they will be used as the default connection.

+> ✅ If you host Traccar on a different origin than the web app, make sure the `<entry key='web.origin'>*</entry>` (or a specific origin) line is present in your `traccar.xml`.
+Without it the browser will block API requests because of CORS.